55th Young Arkansas Artists

 Notifications of selected artwork will be sent March 11, 2016.
 Directions on how to prepare and ship the artwork will be provided to the teachers of selected students.
 Selected artwork must arrive at the Arkansas Arts Center by April 1, 2016.
 Any late works will not be considered for awards.

-Works will be selected by a pool of professional artists, collectors, and art educators.
-They will be selected based on the uploaded images from the online entry form.
+Works will be selected for the exhibition by a pool of professional artists, collectors, and art educators.
+They will select works based on the uploaded images from the online entry form.
 Teachers will be notified of selected works and given instructions on how to prepare and deliver the artwork.
-Once all artworks are delivered to the Arkansas Arts Center, an outside juror will select the following awards: one Best in Class for each grade; two Honorable Mentions for each grade; Ray Smenner Best in Show Painting Award and Mid-Southern Watercolorists Best in Show watercolor award.
+Once all artworks are delivered to the Arkansas Arts Center, an outside juror will select the following awards: 1 Best in class for each grade, 2 Honorable Mentions for each grade, Ray Smenner Best in Show Painting Award, and Mid Southern Watercolorists Best in Show watercolor award.

 NEW THIS YEAR!
-“Teacher’s Choice” Awards!
-One Teacher’s Choice Award per grade level will be selected by the Arkansas Art Educators Association March 4–6, 2016.
+“Teacher’s Choice” awards!
+One Teacher’s Choice award per grade level will be selected by the Arkansas Art Educators Association on March 14-18, 2016.

 The Arkansas Arts Center reserves the right to omit any artwork from display due to space or condition concerns.
 The Arkansas Arts Center reserves the right to reproduce accepted artwork in a brochure, website, and in the media to promote the exhibition.
 Upon submission of this form you agree to receive emails pertaining to the competition for the duration of the entry process.
 Submission to this exhibition constitutes an agreement on the part of the entrant to the conditions set forth in this prospectus.